 These devices are sold at most fuel stations on major roads approaching Austria.
 (In Germany, look for signs reading "GO Vertrieb.")
 The initial EUR55 is reduced each time the vehicle passes a tollway control point.
 As the credit gets low, the GO-box emits certain warning signals.
 You can recharge the GO-Box in EUR50 increments only.
 The fine for traveling said expressways without a charged Go-Box is EUR220.
 For more information, visit www.go-maut.at.

-If the rental vehicle does not have such device — e.g. if it is brand new or rented from Sweden or from Germany — the customer can register their own credit card in the Autopass system online before they enter Norway.
+If the rental vehicle does not have such device — e.g. if it is brand new or rented from Sweden or from Germany — the customer can register their own credit card in the Autopass system online.
 Unfortunately this registration is only possible after pick-up of the vehicle (because the license plate info is needed).
-Register with Autopass right after your pick up or latest prior to your entry to Norway: www.autopass.no.
-Don't forget to memorize your credit card password beforehand, if you use one.
+Register with Autopass right after your pick up: www.autopass.no.
+(Don't forget to memorize your credit card password beforehand, if you use a password for it.)

 Upon the rental pick-up occasion, make sure the LPG heating/cooking gas cylinders (also referred to as bottles) that are provided in the rental vehicle are sufficiently full.
 Most motorhome rental vehicles in Europe are provided with one such cylinder completely full and another partially full.
 Also on the pick-up occasion, ask for appropriate LPG connectors/adapters for each country you plan to visit.
 Nevertheless, before crossing any national border in Europe, again make sure the LPG cylinders are sufficiently full.
 Indeed before crossing a national border in Europe, you should at least consider exchanging your cylinders for full ones even if your cylinders are not yet empty, and likewise you should at least consider buying extra cylinders to augment your supply.
 Many European, Scandinavian, British and Irish rental motorhomes employ LPG cylinders which are meant to be exchanged by the customer (rather than refilled on the spot by the customer or by a retail operation), the customer paying only for the LPG not the cylinder (bottle) itself as well.
 The refilling of such cylinders by consumers or retail businesses is prohibited in the UK and in many continental European countries because it is a dangerous process and one which can easily be performed improperly.
 Notoriously, however, the type of exchangeable cylinders tend to vary by country within Europe.
 Therefore when outside the country in which you picked up the vehicle, you very well might not be able to exchange the cylinders provided by the motorhome rental company.
 Instead, inasmuch as your LPG cylinders are depleted, you might need to buy an exchangeable cylinder locally (in which case you'd also have to place a deposit on the exchangeable cylinder, because it remains the property of the gas company).